Nigeria's Buhari wins second term as president: electoral commission results

 “I met the very hardworking members of our team, many of them young people, and was briefed on the performance of our party so far in the Presidential Elections.
 I am very proud of what has been accomplished,” he said on Twitter.

+Garba Shehu, Buhari’s spokesman, said the president’s office would have no comment until the electoral commission announces the winner.

-Earlier, the party of Buhari’s main rival, businessman and former vice president Atiku Abubakar, demanded an immediate halt to the release of results by the Independent National Electoral Commission until turnout figures are provided to the competing parties.
+Earlier, Atiku’s party demanded an immediate halt to the release of results by the Independent National Electoral Commission until turnout figures are provided to the competing parties.

 Atiku’s party has rejected the tallies announced so far as “incorrect and unacceptable”.
 Buhari’s party has said the opposition was trying to discredit the returns from Saturday’s election.